 - 1. A parcel of land whose boundaries have been established by some legal instrument such as a recorded deed or a recorded map and which is recognized as a separate legal entity for purposes of transfer of title. - 2.
-If a public body or any authority with the power of eminent domain condemns, purchases, or otherwise obtains fee simple title to or a lesser interest in a strip of land cutting across a parcel of land otherwise characterized as a lot by this definition, or a private road is created across a parcel of land otherwise characterized as a lot by this definition, and the interest thus obtained or the road so created is such as effectively to prevent the use of this parcel as one lot, then the land on either side of this strip shall constitute a separate lot. - The permit-issuing authority and the owner of two or more contiguous lots may agree to regard the lots as one lot if necessary or convenient to comply with any of the requirements of this UDO. - LOT, CORNER.
+If a public body or any authority with the power of eminent domain condemns, purchases, or otherwise obtains fee simple title to or a lesser interest in a strip of land cutting across a parcel of land otherwise characterized as a lot by this definition, or a private road is created across a parcel of land otherwise characterized as a lot by this definition, and the interest thus obtained or the road so created is such as effectively to prevent the use of this parcel as one lot, then the land on either side of this strip shall constitute a separate lot. - 3.
+The permit-issuing authority and the owner of two or more contiguous lots may agree to regard the lots as one lot if necessary or convenient to comply with any of the requirements of this UDO.

+LOT, CORNER.
 A lot which abuts two or more streets, other than an alley or easement.
 Each corner lot shall be required, either on its plat or building permit for new home, to designate its primary front street yard, which shall dictate its front setback requirement.
-Orientation of the home, driveways and entrances on the lot shall be required respective of the primary front street yard, but may also be permitted on a non-primary street yard. - LOT, EXISTING (LOT OF RECORD).
-A lot which has been recorded at the Union County Registry prior to the adoption of this UDO. - LOT, FLAG.
-A lot which has an irregular shape where the buildable portion of the lot is connected to its street frontage by an arm.
-The arm width may be less than the minimum required lot width. - LOT, RESIDUAL.
-Any tract of land which exceeds ten acres in size resulting from a subdivision. - LOT, THROUGH.
+Orientation of the home, driveways and entrances on the lot shall be required respective of the primary front street yard, but may also be permitted on a non-primary street yard.

+LOT, EXISTING (LOT OF RECORD).
+A lot which has been recorded at the Union County Registry prior to the adoption of this UDO.

+LOT, RESIDUAL.
+Any tract of land which exceeds ten acres in size resulting from a subdivision.

+LOT, THROUGH.
 A lot which has frontage on two parallel streets.
 Each through lot shall be required to designate its primary front street yard, which shall dictate its front setback requirements.
 Orientation of the house, driveways and entrances on the lot shall be required in the primary front yard and may not be permitted on a non-primary street yard.